 Union Station’s FAQ page for the event says that one of the train cars is handicap accessible (I believe that would be the last one) but you would be missing a huge part of the fun if you can’t navigate stairs.

 This event is made specially for kids under 12, so it’s not-too-scary Halloween fun!
 You’ll get to walk through four stationary railcars decked out in Halloween themes like pirates and witches.

 Kids over 12 will find it pretty cheesy — but this is perfect for younger school kids.
-Mitch is just over the line at 13…he was feeling a bit too old for the antics, but went along so we could blog about it for my readers.
+When we visited last year, Mitch was just over the line at 13…he was feeling a bit too old for the antics, but went along so we could blog about it for my readers.
 He was happy to get out of the house for a bit, and tickled to get a bag of candy.

 Kids start the journey wandering through a maze (kept dry in a big tent in the station’s parking area).
 They’ll see BOO-rific rooms decorated for the season (lots of skeletons, no blood) and be greeted by some clever skeleton actors who like to hide around corners.

 Full disclosure: the skeletons kept jumping out of dark spots at me, probably because I’m easily startled and squealed like a little girl.
 I think they enjoyed scaring a mom, but they didn’t bother my kid or my friend’s kindergartener.

 After the skeleton rooms you’ll find yourself in a barn where a very friendly skeleton will give every child a pumpkin to take home.
 Here you’ll also find entertainers (we watched a juggler for a bit) and get a balloon animal.

 Each car is decorated to match a theme: pirates, witches, ghosts and candyland.
 They really outdid themselves on decorating with scenes inside the private cabins!